 Devon Maloney is a culture journalist, feminist, ally, and GIF apologist hailing from sunny El Segundo, California (no, she didn’t leave her wallet there, but you’re definitely the first person to ask!).

-Currently, Devon’s name is burrowed deep in the CMS depths of sites like the Village Voice, Wired, VICE, Rolling Stone, MTV Hive, and Vulture, as well as within the ink-stained pages of the Boston Phoenix (R.I.P.).
-Before that, she was the News Editor at SPIN.com, and before that, you might’ve seen her work (or not, most likely) on the late, great Billboard Pro, where she worked as Assistant Editor and then sitting Editor; she also wrote for both of the other Billboard sites, and in Billboard magazine, to which she continues to contribute.
+Currently, Devon is a regular contributor to Wired, the Village Voice, and Pitchfork.
+Her name is also tucked into the CMS nooks of sites like Grantland, VICE, Rolling Stone, MTV Hive, and Vulture.
+Previously, she held the position of News Editor at SPIN.com, and before that, you might’ve seen her work (or not, most likely) on the late, great Billboard Pro, where she worked as Assistant Editor and then sitting Editor; she also wrote/continues to write for both of the other Billboard sites, and for Billboard magazine.

 Devon recently learned that, in addition to her last name rhyming with “bologna,” her first name seems to be a type of low-grade Australian sandwich meat, as well, so, cheers to that, Universe.
 She has a tendency to type in all caps, and, unfortunately for the reputation of her demographic, lives in Brooklyn.

 - "You laugh more in a day than I think I have in the past year." -Steve Kandell, Longform Editor, Buzzfeed (former Editor-in-Chief, SPIN magazine)

 - "Get out.
 Of the building." -Evie Nagy, music editor, Billboard, when I asked (this was a long time ago, I swear) who “Poison” was by.

 - "I hatelove you." -Zach Kohn, Assistant Campaign Manager, AdCouncil